Monotone Bounded Depth Formula Complexity of Graph Homomorphism Polynomials: Introduction

 Komarath, Pandey, and Rahul \cite{KPR23} showed that the \emph{monotone} complexity, where subtractions are disallowed in computation, of graph homomorphism polynomials is characterized by various structural parameters of the pattern graph $H$.
 Specifically, in the unbounded-depth setting, the monotone circuit complexity is characterized by $H$'s treewidth, the monotone ABP complexity by pathwidth, and the monotone formula complexity treedepth.
 Therefore, we can use known separations between these graph parameters to separate corresponding algebraic computational models.

 The above characterizations naturally raise the question: how does this correspondence translate to \emph{bounded-depth} computation?
-Recently, Bhargav, Chen, Curticapean and Dwivedi \cite{BCCD25} provided a characterization for monotone bounded-depth circuits, linking their size to a depth-restricted variant of treewidth.
-However, a significant model remains uncharacterized: monotone bounded-depth formulas.
+Recently, Bhargav, Chen, Curticapean and Dwivedi \cite{BCCD25} provided a characterization for monotone bounded-depth circuits, linking their size to a depth-restricted variant of treewidth, and for monotone bounded-depth ABPs, linking their size to a depth-restricted variant of pathwidth.
+However, a significant model remained uncharacterized: monotone bounded-depth formulas.
 This model is computationally weaker than circuits but fundamental in algebraic complexity theory.
 What graph-theoretic parameter, if any, governs the trade-off between depth and size for a formula computing $\homp_{H, n}$?

-In this paper, we resolve this question.
+In this paper, we resolve this question and thereby close the last open case in the characterization programme of \cite{KPR23, BCCD25}.
 We introduce a graph decomposition, which we call the \emph{Baggy elimination tree}, that are generalizations of elimination trees used to define treedepth.
-We define two measures for a baggy elimination tree: \emph{product depth} ($\Delta$) and \emph{cost} at product depth $\Delta$ ($\cost_\Delta$).
-We define $\cost_\Delta(H)$ as the minimum possible cost that can be achieved for a given product depth $\Delta$.
+We define two measures for a baggy elimination tree: \emph{BET-depth or the Baggy Elimination Tree depth} ($\Delta$), and \emph{cost} at BET-depth $\Delta$ ($\cost_\Delta$).
+We define $\cost_\Delta(H)$ as the minimum possible cost that can be achieved for a given BET-depth $\Delta$.
 Our main theorem proves that this graph-theoretic parameter characterizes bounded product depth monotone formula complexity for graph homomorphism polynomials.

+In the Boolean setting, monotone circuits exhibit exponential gaps in depth compared to non-monotone circuits \cite{RazW92}; superpolynomial separations between monotone circuits and formulas are also well-established~\cite{KarchmerW90}, and a strict depth hierarchy is known for constant-depth monotone formulas~\cite{AjtaiG87, KPPY84, Okolnishnikova82}.
+In the non-monotone setting, depth hierarchies have been established for \textit{homogeneous} arithmetic circuits~\cite{KumarS17}, which is relevant in the context of homomorphism polynomials studied in this paper.
+Monotone formula lower bounds for computing the iterated matrix multiplication polynomial $\mathsf{IMM}_{n,d}$ (the coloured homomorphism polynomial of a path) were first proved by Shamir and Snir~\cite{ShamirSnir77}.

+For general (non-monotone) arithmetic circuits, superpolynomial lower bounds against low-depth circuits have also been established~\cite{LimayeST21}.
+In the monotone setting, robust separations for the monotone depth hierarchy were recently established~\cite{CGM22}.
+In contrast to previous existence results relying on polynomials specifically constructed only to achieve the separation, we achieve separation via a precise structural characterization for a natural family of polynomials: we show that the separation between depth $\Delta$ and $\Delta+1$ is strictly determined by the \textit{baggy elimination tree} cost of the underlying graph patterns.